top of page

 Day 21: Afsaal ➝ Jacobs Bay (20km)

-The route follows quiet gravel roads and mostly flat ground, making for an easygoing walk through wide open landscapes.
+The route follows quiet gravel roads and mostly flat ground, making for an easy going walk through wide open landscapes.
 In wildflower season, the area bursts into colour- fields and road edges alive with blooming daisies, succulents, and fynbos.
+End in the holiday resort of Jacobs Bay.
+Rest house options are a backpacker and home stays.

 Day 22: Jacobs Bay ➝ Saldanha Bay (14km)

 The route heads inland through a local community before reaching Saldanha Bay.
 The town is rough around the edges, shaped by industry and fishing, but it’s a real part of the coastline’s working life.
-Transport takes you to Newlands.
+Chaperone is essential.
+Take transport to Newlands to begin the Cape Peninsula route.

 Day 23: Newlands ➝ Constantia (14km)